limichael97/Michael-Li-Portfolio/README.md

 # Michael Li's Portfolio

 ## Purpose
-The purpose of this website is to create a website using the HTML/CSS skills I used and present the projects I am currently working on.
+The purpose of this website is to create a website using the HTML/CSS skills I learned and present the projects I am currently working on.

 ## Built With
 * HTML